-47 The discovery of the Higgs boson has changed our viewpoint in how we address these questions, for three 48 reasons.
+The discovery of the Higgs boson has changed our viewpoint in how we address these unexplained phenomena and theoretical questions.
+This is true for three reasons.

-50 First, the Higgs boson completes the particle spectrum of the Standard Model.
-We have now discovered all 51 of the Standard Model particles and have measured many of their properties.
-It is clear now exactly what 52 the model does not explain.
-We have entered a new era in which the verification of the Standard Model 53 takes second place to a search for new, unknown forces and interactions.
+First, the Higgs boson completes the particle spectrum of the Standard Model.
+We have now discovered all of the Standard Model particles and have measured many of their properties.
+It is clear now exactly what the model does not explain.
+We have entered a new era in which the verification of the Standard Model takes second place to a search for new, unknown forces and interactions.